International Fixed Calendar: History

 Lunisolar calendars, with fixed weekdays, existed in many ancient cultures, with certain holidays always falling on the same dates of the month and days of the week.

-The simple idea of a 13-month perennial calendar has been around since at least the middle of the 18th century.
+The idea of a 13-month perennial calendar has been around since at least the middle of the 18th century.
 Versions of the idea differ mainly on how the months are named, and the treatment of the extra day in leap year.

 The "Georgian calendar" was proposed in 1745 by Reverend Hugh Jones, an American colonist from Maryland writing under the pen name Hirossa Ap-Iccim.
 The author named the plan, and the thirteenth month, after King George II of Great Britain.
 The 365th day each year was to be set aside as Christmas.
 The treatment of leap year varied from the Gregorian rule, however, and the year would begin closer to the winter solstice.
 In a later version of the plan, published in 1753, the 13 months were all renamed for Christian saints.

 In 1849 the French philosopher Auguste Comte (1798–1857) proposed the 13-month Positivist Calendar, naming the months: Moses, Homer, Aristotle, Archimedes, Caesar, St Paul, Charlemagne, Dante, Gutenberg, Shakespeare, Descartes, Frederic and Bichat.
 The days of the year were likewise dedicated to "saints" in the Positivist Religion of Humanity.
 Positivist weeks, months, and years begin with Monday instead of Sunday.
 Comte also reset the year number, beginning the era of his calendar (year 1) with the Gregorian year 1789.
 For the extra days of the year not belonging to any week or month, Comte followed the pattern of Ap-Iccim (Jones), ending each year with a festival on the 365th day, followed by a subsequent feast day occurring only in leap years.